react-theming/storybook-addon-material-ui/README.md

 #  Storybook Addon Material-UI
 The core of [**React Theming**](https://github.com/react-theming/react-theming) project

-## Announcement Material-UI v1 support

-`storybook-addon-material-ui@0.9.0-alpha.2` now supports Material-UI v1 themes.
-It has only basic functionality since v.1 themes are very different from the previous version.
-We would appreciate if you give us your feedback about the most needed features which we will reimplement.

-**You can do it with this anonymous [survey](https://app.qpointsurvey.com/s.aspx?c=**F2VOSpTXOlnHHqMaZKSSV5a1ylaCDoRfhut3oNCox34~**).**

-It contains only 10 questions and helps us to provide you with the best DX.
-You are always welcome to submit an [issue](https://github.com/react-theming/storybook-addon-material-ui/issues) as well :smile:

-In order to quick start with the latest `storybook-addon-material-ui` you can check out [create-material-ui-app](https://github.com/react-theming/create-material-ui-app)

-It contains the working setup with:

-- create-react-app
-- Storybook
-- Material-UI
-- storybook-addon-material-ui

----

 [<img src="https://raw.githubusercontent.com/react-theming/storybook-addon-material-ui/master/docs/logos/Storybook.png" align="left" class="logo" height="60" title="Storybook Addon" alt="Storybook Addon" />](https://storybooks.js.org/docs/react-storybook/addons/addon-gallery/)
 Provides development environment wich helps creating [Material-UI Components](http://www.material-ui.com/).
 This is addon for [React Storybook](https://github.com/storybooks/react-storybook) wich wraps your components into MuiThemeProvider.
 This accelerates and simplifies the [development](#getting-started-bookmark_tabs) process for Material-UI based applications.